jhwi234/OCRfixr/README.md

 OCRfixr fixes misreads by checking __1) possible spell corrections__ against the __2) local context__ of the word.
 For example, here's how OCRfixr would evaluate the following OCR mistake:

 As written in book:
 > _"Days there were when small trade came to the __stoie__.
-Then the young clerk read._"
+Then the young clerk read."_

 | Method | Plausible Replacements |
 | --------------- | --------------- |
 | Spellcheck (symspellpy) | stone, __store__, stoke, stove, stowe, stole, soie |
 | Context (BERT) | market, shop, town, city, __store__, table, village, door, light, markets, surface, place, window, docks, area |

-Since there is match for both a plausible spellcheck replacement and that word reasonably matches the context of the sentence, OCRfixr updates the word.
+Since there is a match for both a plausible spellcheck replacement and that word reasonably matches the context of the sentence, OCRfixr updates the word.

 Corrected text:
 > _"Days there were when small trade came to the __store__.
-Then the young clerk read._"
+Then the young clerk read."_

 For very common scanning errors where it is clear what the word should have been (ex: 'onlv' --> 'only'), OCRfixr skips the context check and relies solely on a static mapping of common corrections.
-This helps to maximize the number of successful edits \& decrease compute time.
-(You can disable this by setting common_scannos to "F").
+This helps to maximize the number of successful edits and decrease compute time.
+(You can disable this by setting `common_scannos` to "F").

 ### Using OCRfixr